Oceankoh/oceankoh.github.io/_notes/2020-10-04-Hidden-Physics-Notes.md

 ### Rules

 * Fleming's left-hand rule
+	- Use to find direction of Force/Current/Field
 * Fleming's right-hand rule
+	- Use for generators
 * Maxwell's right-hand grip rule
+	- To tell the poles induced by solenoid or Clockwise/Anticlockwise field
 * Lenz's law
+	- Tells us the direction of the force
 * Faraday's law
+	- Look at definition

 ### Wires and induction stuff